 Double key – Because of manufacturing tolerances and to avoid double fits, only one parallel key is used, but Double keys are occasionally used for very high infrequent loads.
 This should only be considered if the material is ductile.
 For these, the calculations should be based on one and a half parallel key.

 Sunk keys are sunk into the shaft for half its thickness, where the measurement is taken at the side of the key.
 Not along the centre line through the shaft.

-Rectangular keys as shown are wider than its height and sometimes called flat key.
+Rectangular keys as shown are wider than their height and sometimes called a flat key.
 These are used on shafts up to about 500 mm or 20″ in diameter.
 The extra key width allows it to transmit greater torque without increasing the depth.
-Increase in depth means weaker shaft due to a reduction in effective shaft cross-sectional area.
+An increase in depth means a weaker shaft due to a reduction in effective shaft cross-sectional area.

 Square keys as their names suggest are square cross-sectional keys and generally specified for shafts up to about 25mm or 1″.
 They can be used for larger shafts when deeper key depth is desirable compared to rectangular keys.
 An increase in depth means a weaker shaft due to the reduction in effective shaft cross-sectional area.

 Square and rectangular keys may have a taper of 1 in 100 along the length of the key as shown in figure 6.

 Parallel sunk keys

 Parallel sunk keys can be either rectangular or square section but without the taper.
 These keys are inexpensive and readily available.
-Its one of the easiest to install.
+It is one of the easiest to install.
 But the keys need to be ideally held by a set screw through the hub.
 Because vibration or rotational direction reversal often push the key out.

 These keys are generally fitted tightly to the bottom of the shaft keyway and the sides of the keyed joint, leaving a clearance at the top of the hub keyway.